kteneyck/cesium-timeline/README.md

 ### Customizing Styles

-Styles cascade: `defaultSwimLaneStyle` → `lane.style` → `item.style`.
+Styles cascade: `defaultSwimLaneStyle` → `theme` → `lane.style` → `item.style`.
 Each level is a partial override.

+> **Border shortcut:** The `swimLaneItemBorderColor` and `swimLaneItemBorderWidth` theme properties let you control item borders globally without touching individual lane or item styles.
+Set `swimLaneItemBorderWidth: 0` in your theme to remove all borders at once.

 ```tsx
 const lanes: SwimLane[] = [